simplco/push-notification-api/README.md

 # Push Notification API Web Interface
-Description: Boiler plate implementation of a web interface able to send scheduled push notifications to a mobile or desktop device.
+Boiler plate implementation of a web interface able to send scheduled push notifications to a mobile or desktop device.